Trump didn’t just win Pa. He carried down-ballot Republicans with him, and ushered a red wave.

 Republicans on Tuesday rode a Donald Trump-marshaled red wave across Pennsylvania.

-After months of pundits signaling the presidential contest could be the closest in years, the former and future president’s win was decisive — on track to be the largest Republican margin of victory in Pennsylvania since Ronald Reagan, and the widest by any presidential candidate here in three election cycles.
+After months of pundits signaling the presidential contest could be the closest in years, the former and future president’s win was decisive — on track to be the largest Republican margin of victory in Pennsylvania since Ronald Reagan’s, and the widest by any presidential candidate here in three election cycles.

 In Pennsylvania, with about 4% of the vote left to count, Trump received more Republican votes in the state than any candidate ever.
 He pulled more votes out of Philadelphia and the state than he had in 2020, and he flipped two bellwether counties, Northampton and Monroe, back to Republicans.

 In every state that had counted most of its votes, Trump improved on his performance from 2020 and clinched a return to the White House early Wednesday morning.
+Riding Trump’s coattails, Republicans flipped the U.S. Senate and looked poised to maintain control of the U.S. House.

 The former president’s strategy to motivate even more voters here and in other states than he did four years ago clearly worked to lift him over Vice President Kamala Harris — and there are signs it fueled Republicans down ballot.

-Several U.S. House races in Pennsylvania also remained too close to call early Wednesday, but they showed leads for Republicans in battleground seats in the Lehigh Valley, Northeast Pennsylvania, and the south-central portion of the state.
+Several U.S. House races in Pennsylvania also remained too close to call Wednesday, but they showed leads for Republicans in battleground seats in the Lehigh Valley, Northeast Pennsylvania, and the south-central portion of the state.

 Republicans also swept down-ballot row offices.
 The state’s incumbent treasurer, Stacy Garrity, and auditor general, Tim DeFoor, were reelected.
 GOP nominee Dave Sunday was elected the state’s attorney general.

-And the GOP appeared poised to flip a state Senate seat in Northeast Philadelphia that was held by Democratic Sen. Jimmy Dillon.
+And the GOP appeared poised to flip a state Senate seat in Northeast Philadelphia that was held by Democratic State Sen. Jimmy Dillon.
 With all but one precinct having reported results, Republican challenger Joe Picozzi — a 29-year-old who wasn’t backed by the Republican Party in the city — led by more than 1,000 votes.

 Over the last four years, Republicans cut in half Democrats’ 685,000-resident voter registration advantage in the state.
 Purple Bucks County flipped from a Democratic advantage to a Republican one.
-Some Democratic Party leaders have dismissed those registration gains as a lagging indicator of Trump’s already-significant support in the state, but the GOP saw it as a sign Trump was on track to grow his support in Pennsylvania.
+Some Democratic Party leaders have dismissed those registration gains as a lagging indicator of Trump’s already-significant support in the state, but the GOP saw it as a sign Trump was on track to bolster his support in Pennsylvania.

-And despite polls showing the race between Trump and Harris as a dead heat in the final days of the campaign, surveys showed broad dissatisfaction with the status quo among the electorate, and President Joe Biden carried a low job approval rating.
+And despite polls showing the race between Trump and Harris as a dead heat in the final days of the campaign, surveys showed broad dissatisfaction with the status quo among the electorate, and President Joe Biden carried a low job-approval rating.

 Sam Chen, a GOP consultant based in the Lehigh Valley, said Harris would have had to overcome strong perceptions that the economy is weak in order to win — and didn’t.